Feds: Starbucks engaged in unfair labor practices in Phoenix

 “Among other things, Starbucks disciplined, suspended, and discharged one employee, constructively discharged another, and placed a third on an unpaid leave of absence after revoking recently granted accommodations,” the filing states.

+A Starbucks spokesperson said Saturday that the company disagreed with the labor board’s accusations and noted an investigation found the employees violated policies and, in some cases, state law.

-“As we have said throughout, we will respect the process and will bargain in good faith.
-We hope that the union does the same,” Reggie Borges, a spokesman for Starbucks, said in a statement after the Seattle location’s vote.
+After the Seattle location’s vote, Reggie Borges, a Starbucks spokesman, said “we will respect the process and will bargain in good faith.
+We hope that the union does the same.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.